Erosion Control & Stormwater Management

-It is also common that gullies and low lying areas that facilitate these catchment flows, pass through areas also managed for nature conservation purposes.
+It is also common that low lying areas facilitate these catchment flows and pass through areas also managed for nature conservation purposes.
 These projects typically require a higher level of care and logistics planning together with environmental permits.

 The Bushcare Services construction division has delivered many successful projects involving the reconstruction of semi-natural stormwater assets and detention basins in sensitive bushland reserves.

 Bushcare Services has substantial experience in stabilising and re-establishing vegetation along waterways with the use of erosion control systems.

 - Reconstructing and rock armouring of high flow zones.

 - Installing jute products such as a jute mat, jute mesh, coir tech mat, coir fibre logs and brush matting.

 - Managing existing vegetation assets during construction – barricading, root protection.

 - Growing and planting long stem natives to provide rapid root establishment in bank.